 - HB 692- Relative to dental care for Medicaid recipients.
 This bill will establishes a working group to prepare a plan for implementing adult dental benefits into Medicaid.
 Passed/adopted with amendment by Senate.
 Concurred by House.

 - HB 696- Establishing a protective order for vulnerable adults.
 This bill expands the definition of abuse and establishes a mechanism for issuing protective orders for “vulnerable” adults such as for people with disabilities against caregivers.
 Conference reported adopted by House and Senate.

 - HB 725- Relative to certain standards for managed care organizations.
 Passed/adopted with amendment by House.
 Passed/adopted by Senate.

 - SB 216- Establishing an autonomous vehicle advisory commission, establishing an autonomous vehicle testing pilot program, and providing requirements for automated vehicle deployment.
-Passed/adopted with amendment by House.
-Passed/adopted by Senate.
+Conference report adopted by House and Senate.

 - SB 255- Relative to dementia training for direct care staff in residential facilities and community-based settings.
 This bill requires dementia training for direct care staff in residential facilities and community-based settings.
 Passed/adopted with amendment by Senate.
 Retained in committee in House.

 - SB 259- Expanding eligibility for Medicaid for employed adults with disabilities age 65 and over.
 This bill requires the department of health and human services to submit an amendment to the state Medicaid plan to expand coverage under the MEAD program which provided Medicaid for employed adults, to individuals 65 years of age and older.
 Currently eligibility ends after age 64.
 Bill was laid on table in Senate.
 The purpose of this bill was moved to HB 2 when it was vetoed it was moved to HB 4.